 Forthcoming

-These are publications currently in production or online first – it doesn’t include things under review or being drafted.
+These are publications recently published, currently in production or online first – it doesn’t include things under review or being drafted.
 Preprints are listed where available.

-Some of my earlier papers are available at Warwick’s publication service WRAP; many more are available on ResearchGate, and I try to provide as many as I can to download on this site.
+Some of my papers are available at Warwick’s publication service WRAP; many more are available on ResearchGate, and I try to provide as many as I can to download on this site.
+Generally I’m happy to share copies of articles if you email me.

 Forthcoming

-Henri Lefebvre and Patrick Tort, “The Lukács Question”, translated by Federico Testa, edited and introduced by Stuart Elden and Adam David Morton, Historical Materialism, forthcoming 2024.
+Henri Lefebvre and Patrick Tort, “The Lukács Question”, translated by Federico Testa, edited and introduced by Stuart Elden and Adam David Morton, Historical Materialism, online first, open access.

-Georges Dumézil, Mitra-Varuna: An Essay on Two Indo-European Representations of Sovereignty, translated by Derek Coltman, edited and introduced by Stuart Elden, Hau, forthcoming.
+Georges Dumézil, Mitra-Varuna: An Essay on Two Indo-European Representations of Sovereignty, translated by Derek Coltman, critical edition and introduction by Stuart Elden, afterword by Veena Das, HAU books, 2024 (open access pdf).

 Unpublished